40thieves/webpack-sentry-plugin/README.md

 ### Contributing

 Contributions are welcome 😄.
 To run the tests, please ensure you have the relevant environment variables set up.
-You can `cp .env.example .env` and fill it in.
+You can `cp .env.example .env` and fill it in with test account credentials.
+An API key can be created [here](https://sentry.io/api/), assuming you are signed in.

 #### Commands to be aware of

-*Warning*: The test suite will create releases & upload files.
+*Warning* ⚠️: The test suite will create releases & upload files.
 They should be cleaned up afterward, but ensure that you are not overwriting something important!

 - `npm test`: Runs the test suite
 - `npm run build`: Compiles distribution build